SliceHack/docs/docs/util/key-util.md

 # Key

-There are a few things you can do to make playing with keys easier.
+There are a few things in the `KeyUtil` class you can use to make playing with keys easier.

 # moveKeys